DjangoGirls/tutorial/en/deploy/README.md

 ### Linux

-You probably have this installed already, so just try:
+If it isn't installed already, git should be available via your package manager, so try:

-    sudo apt-get install git  # on debian, ubuntu
+    sudo apt-get install git
     # or
-    sudo yum install git  # on fedora etc
+    sudo yum install git

 ## Starting our Git repository

-Go to your console and run these commands, in the `djangogirls` directory:
+Git tracks changes to a particular set of files in what's called a code repository (or "repo" for short).
+Let's start one for our project.
+Open up your console and run these commands, in the `djangogirls` directory:

 > **Note**: Check your current working directory with a `pwd` (OSX/Linux) or `cd` (Windows) command before initializing the repository.
 You should be in the `djangogirls` folder.